itay1313/frontenddogma.com/README.md

 original_url: URL # required for cross-posted entries
 publisher: TWITTER_HANDLE # if the item was published by a third party
 tags:
-  - CONTENT_TYPE # required unless article
+  - CONTENT_TYPE # required an article
   - (FEATURES) # optional
   - (TOPICS) # preferred
 target_url: URL # required for linked content